 - More isn't better.
 If one kiwi is good, that doesn't mean your kid should eat 10.
 Mega-dosing with foods won’t help.
 Once your kid's body has what it needs, the rest gets wasted.
 It's like pumping gas into a tank that's already full.

 - Know the limits.
 Remember, no food can prevent colds and flu.
 No food can cure them, either.
-So if your kid gets sick, it's not a sign that you didn’t give him a diet that was healthy enough.
+So if your kid gets sick, it's not a sign that you didn’t give them a diet that was healthy enough.
 It's just life.

 - Go for whole foods.
 Sure, orange juice has vitamin C, but your kid is better off with an orange instead.
 It has vitamin C and a lot more.
 "You get a lot more nutrients from the whole food than you would from a juice or supplement," says McDaniel says.
 There are lots of healthy natural chemicals in foods that we haven't isolated in pills or juices -- or that we even know about yet.